canzinger/HeimlichAndCo/Documentation/Cards.md

 - Number of different types: 1
-- This card allows the player to move the score markers (i.e. increase the score) of two agents by three fields each.
-But only up to the field (=score) of 40.
+- This card allows the player to move the score markers (i.e. increase the score) of two agents by three fields each, but only up to the field (=score) of 40.

 ## 2. HeimlichAndCoMoveSafeCard